-What follows are a list of the federal formula grants and the statutory authority for each grant that taken together make up a significant portion of the funding of Disability Rights Washington.
+What follows is a list of the federal formula grants and the statutory authority for each grant that, taken together, make up a significant portion of the funding of Disability Rights Washington.

 Protection and Advocacy for Individuals with Developmental Disabilities (PADD)

 PADD is the first P&A program, created by the Developmental Disabilities Assistance and Bill of Rights (DD) Act of 1975.
 P&A agencies are required by the Act to pursue legal, administrative and other appropriate remedies to protect and advocates for the rights of individuals with developmental disabilities under all applicable federal and state laws.
 The DD Act provided for the governor of each state to designate an agency to be the P&A and to assure that the P&A was, and would remain, independent of any service provider.
 Most entities designated as P&As are private non-profit organizations created specifically for the purpose of conducting the P&A programs.
 However, some P&As are part of state government, a few are hybrid quasi-public agencies, and a few P&As reside within civil legal services programs.
 Subsequent P&A statutes, with a single exception Client Assistance Program (CAP), provide for the new P&A programs to be housed within the same agency designated by the governors under PADD.

 Protection and Advocacy for Individuals with Mental Illness (PAIMI)

 The PAIMI Program was established in 1986.
 The P&As are mandated to protect and advocate for the rights of people with mental illness and investigate reports of abuse and neglect in facilities that care for or treat individuals with mental illness.
 The Act was subsequently amended to allow P&As also to serve individuals with mental illness who reside in the community.

 Protection and Advocacy for Individuals with Traumatic Brain Injury (PATBI)